LandRegistry/govuk-frontend-wtf/README.md

 ![govuk-frontend 3.11.0](https://img.shields.io/badge/govuk--frontend%20version-3.11.0-005EA5?logo=gov.uk&style=flat)
 ![Build](https://github.com/LandRegistry/govuk-frontend-wtf/workflows/Build/badge.svg)

-> [Flask-WTF](https://flask-wtf.readthedocs.io/) is used for building HTML forms, making things like form validation and rendering of errors much easier than having to build this yourself.
-The [Flask-WTF documentation](https://flask-wtf.readthedocs.io/) covers the standard use cases and you should refer to this.
->
-> In addition to the standard use case however, flask-skeleton-ui includes custom widgets that can be used to render Flask-WTF forms in the GOV.​UK style.
-These widgets automatically render error messages in the appropriate places as well as showing an error summary at the top of the page in a fully GOV.​UK compliant manner.
+This repository contains a set of [WTForms widgets](https://wtforms.readthedocs.io/en/2.3.x/widgets/) used to render [WTForm fields](https://wtforms.readthedocs.io/en/2.3.x/fields/) using [GOV.UK Frontend](https://design-system.service.gov.uk/) component styling.
+This is done using Jinja macros from the [GOV.UK Frontend Jinja](https://github.com/LandRegistry/govuk-frontend-jinja) port of the original GOV.UK Frontend Nunjucks macros.
+These are kept up-to-date with GOV.UK Frontend releases, are thoroughly tested and produce 100% equivalent markup.

+This approach also renders the associated error messages in the appropriate place, shows the error summary component at the top of the page and sets all related accessibility ARIA attributes.
+Adding the appropriate [widget](#widgets) to your existing form Python class, along with far simpler templates, makes it quick and easy to produce fully GOV.UK compliant forms.

 - Package: [https://pypi.org/project/govuk-frontend-wtf/](https://pypi.org/project/govuk-frontend-wtf/)
 - Demo app: [https://github.com/LandRegistry/govuk-frontend-wtf-demo](https://github.com/LandRegistry/govuk-frontend-wtf-demo)